CoderByBlood/whisper-cms/CONTRIBUTING.md

 test case we can use to recreate the problem on our own.
 If we cannot recreate the issue, it becomes impossible for us to fix.

-In order to rule out the possibility of bugs introduced by userland code, test cases should be limited, as much as possible, to using only Whisper CMS APIs.
+In order to rule out the possibility of bugs introduced by user land code, test cases should be limited, as much as possible, to using only WhisperCMS APIs.

 See [How to create a Minimal, Complete, and Verifiable example][mcve].